 There's substance to this phone as well.
 Even before the Galaxy Z Fold 2, the Z Flip introduced us to Flex mode and the ability to access different parts of an app on a split-screen.
 The small exterior screen may not be as useful as the full cover display on the Fold, but it can flash notifications and even serve as a viewfinder when you’re shooting a selfie and don't want to flip open the phone.

 We reviewed the original Galaxy Z Flip, but Samsung subsequently came out with a 5G version powered by a Snapdragon 865 Plus processor.
 (The original Flip used a Snapdragon 855 Plus chipset.)
-Apart from that and some improvements to multitasking features, the Galaxy Z Flip 5G is essentially the same phone as the Z Flip we tested, though the 5G version costs about $70 more.
+Apart from that and some improvements to multitasking features, the Galaxy Z Flip 5G is essentially the same phone as the Z Flip we tested.
+Samsung has cut the price on the Galaxy Z Flip 5G to $1,199, making it one of the more affordable foldable phones out there.
+As with the Galaxy Z Fold, a new version of the Galaxy Z Flip is expected to arrive in August.

 Read our full Samsung Galaxy Z Flip review.